U.S. Relations With Thailand

-The U.S. Agency for International Development (USAID), through the Regional Development Mission for Asia in Bangkok, supports regional, transnational, and bilateral programs.
+The U.S. Agency for International Development (USAID), through its Regional Development Mission for Asia in Bangkok, supports regional, transnational, and bilateral programs.
 These programs include work on the responsible use of natural resources; reduction of the incidence of HIV/AIDS and other infectious diseases; prevention of human and wildlife trafficking; resolution of political conflict and increased citizen participation in political processes; and the achievement of an integrated Association of Southeast Asian Nations (ASEAN) community by 2015.
-USAID and the Thailand International Development Cooperation Agency ("TICA") are engaged in discussions on possible partnership to address development needs in third countries in the region.
+USAID and the Thailand International Development Cooperation Agency ("TICA") signed a Memorandum of Understanding in November 2012 on jointly addressing development needs in third countries in the region.
 U.S. Peace Corps volunteers, active in Thailand continuously since 1963, focus on primary education, with an integrated program involving teacher training, health education, and environmental education.
 In 2003, the Peace Corps also established an organizational development program aimed at promoting sustainable rural development in Thai communities.

 Bilateral Economic Relations

-The Thai-U.S. Creative Partnership builds on existing public-private and intergovernmental relationships, seeking to emphasize innovative industry, identify new opportunities for collaborative ingenuity between the two countries, and spur increased productivity.
+The Thai-U.S. Creative Partnership, active since 2011, builds on existing public-private and intergovernmental relationships, seeking to highlight innovative industry, identify new opportunities for collaborative ingenuity between the two countries, and spur increased productivity.

 Thailand's Membership in International Organizations